Here’s how you can easily fix six common foot problems

 Prevent it: Don’t cut your toenails too short and follow the outline of your toe and file away any sharp edges.
 Wear wide fitting shoes that don’t pinch your toes.

-Here at We Fix Feet, your local Podiatry and Foot Healthcare clinics, in Ilkeston, Beestonand Sheffield; we’re always here to help with our professional advice and treatments for these common foot conditions.
+Here at We Fix Feet, we're your local Foot Care Experts, in Ilkeston, Derby and Beeston, Nottingham.
+We’re always here to help with our professional advice and treatments for these common foot conditions.